Biscotasing

-Biscotasing, often referred to as simply Bisco, is a community in the Unorganized North Part of Sudbury District in Northeastern Ontario, Canada.
+Biscotasing (or Biscotassing), often referred to as simply Bisco, is a community in the Unorganized North Part of Sudbury District in Northeastern Ontario, Canada.
 It was founded on the shores of Lake Biscotasi on the Spanish River in 1884 by Canadian Pacific Railway as a railway construction town, and the first divisional point west of Sudbury.
 The rails of westward track laying gangs reached this area in October 1884.

 Biscotasing is an access point for canoeists, fishermen, and back-country campers to the area including Biscotasi Lake Provincial Park.
 It has one general store that functions as the post office, tackle shop, grocery store and Liquor Control Board of Ontario (LCBO) outlet; a community centre; a church; and the one-room Biscotasing railway station served by Via Rail.
 The town also is accessible by floatplane and by a long drive on the Sultan Industrial Road.
 Although the year-round population is only 22, during the summer season, the population swells to around 300, mostly tourists.

 History

 The early development of Biscotasing was dictated solely by the needs of the railway.
 The CPR acquired a 470 acre parcel of land at Biscotasing in 1884 and by November had cleared 30 acre.
 A frame station the size of 30 × 35 ft, was constructed, with offices upstairs, a large freight shed 40 × 140 ft, a telegraph office, several residences for company officials and a number of boarding houses were completed before the end of that year.
 A wye track had also been installed to allow work trains to turn around prior to returning to the east.
 Later a roundhouse was built to service the locomotives.

-In his book The Last Spike historian Pierre Berton wrote about Biscotasing, as it was 1885-04-01, when the first soldiers on their way to the North-West Rebellion passed through.
+On April 1, 1885, the first soldiers on their way to the North-West Rebellion passed through Biscotasing.

+In 1887, the Hudson's Bay Company opened a supply depot on leased land of the Canadian Pacific Railway near its station.
+The following year, it became a fur trade outpost for Whitefish Lake and Sudbury.

 As a divisional point, Biscotasing did not last much beyond the era of construction, as Chapleau, about midway between Sudbury and Lake Superior, was selected to replace it.
-Soon after, the town lost its importance as a railroad town but still existed as a quiet fur trading town.
+Soon after, the town lost its importance as a railroad town but by 1890, the HBC outpost became a full trading post, and two years later, Biscotasing was made the headquarters of the HBC's Lake Huron District as a part of wider district reorganizations.
 The railway provided an inland access point to waterways flowing south to Lake Huron and north to James Bay, and the town subsequently developed as a centre for Indian trade in the region.
+After the Lake Huron District was amalgamated with the Temiscamingue District in 1900, the HBC post began operating as a saleshop, but the following year, Biscotasing was once again district headquarters and a new store was built.